 - When feeding your dog vegetables to help regain gastrointestinal homeostasis, consider adding a gut-healthy canine probiotic

 What Vegetables Can Dogs Eat: In Conclusion

-Incorporating dog-friendly vegetables into your best friend's diet can work wonders.
-Vegetables can reduce inflammation, regulate gastrointestinal health, and even prevent certain cancers.
+Incorporating dog-friendly vegetables into your best friend's diet can have positive effects on your pet’s health.
 However, be sure to introduce any new foods slowly and check with your vet about any potential food allergies first.